 The Crossrail material has been used to re-engineer the arable landscape and our construction teams have now breached the sea walls to create the new wetland landscape.
 Crossrail’s transport strategy has focused on moving excavated material by rail and ship where possible, removing approximately 150,000 lorry journeys from London.

-The material from the western tunnels is being transported from the tunnel entrance to Northfleet in Kent via rail before being transferred onto ship for delivery to Wallasea Island.
+The material from the western tunnels was transported from the tunnel entrance to Northfleet in Kent via rail before being transferred onto ship for delivery to Wallasea Island.

-At the eastern tunnels entrance at Limmo Peninsula in east London, excavated material is being loaded directly onto ships.
-Material from the central London station worksites is being transported via road to a transfer facility at Docklands Transfer site on the River Thames where it is then loaded onto ships.
+At the eastern tunnels entrance at Limmo Peninsula in east London, excavated material was loaded directly onto ships.
+Material from the central London station worksites was transported via road to a transfer facility at Docklands Transfer site on the River Thames where it was loaded onto ships.

 Find out more about how Crossrail's excavated material has been used.